Spin(7) metrics from K\"ahler Geometry: Perturbation of constant solutions

 Setting $f(x_1,s)=1+\sin(x_1)v(s)$ and denoting by $(x_6,x_7)$ the coordinates on the $\mathbb{T}^2$ fibres, we can express the connection forms as

 and hence, the perturbed metric can be expressed in local coordinates as

-One can get other similar examples by choosing $\mu=-1$ and allowing $F$ to depend on both $x_1$ and $x_2$ for instance. \begin{Rem} Another source of compact examples fitting in the above construction are elliptic K3 surfaces, e.g. Kummer surfaces.
+One can get other similar examples by choosing $\mu=-1$ and allowing $F$ to depend on both $x_1$ and $x_2$ for instance. \begin{Rem} Another source of compact examples fitting in the above construction are elliptic $K3$ surfaces.
 These examples however require more sophisticated tools to study as the metrics are no longer explicit. \end{Rem}

 We conclude our study of the $S^1$ K\"ahler reduction and now proceed to the $\mathbb{T}^2$ case.